 AIU has established programs geared toward the needs of active servicemen, servicewomen, and veterans.
 Prior learning assessment credit for non-traditional and/or military education and experience is available through a variety of methods including:

-AIU’s MOS Promise program can help you receive maximum credit for your previous military training, saving you time and money toward your degree.
+AIU’s MOS Pledge program can help you receive maximum credit for your previous military training, saving you time and money toward your degree.
 Students automatically receive a certain number of credits based on their MOS level, plus any additional credits based on their other experience.

 AIU has partnered with the Community College of the Air Force to automatically accept credits to all CCAF graduates.